-Study programme A coherent totality of education components aimed at achieving the wellprogramme and which highlights one particular theme.

-Study programme minor A minor which can only be taken by students from a specific domain or study training or, in other words, the professional competencies expected of a beginning professional.
+Study programme A coherent totality of education components aimed at achieving the welltraining or, in other words, the professional competencies expected of a beginning professional.

-Study programme profile The entire set of final qualifications for which the study programme provides referred to in Section 7.3(2) of the WHW or an additional assessment carried out by the Examination Board, as referred to in Section 7.10(2) of the WHW.
+Study programme minor A minor which can only be taken by students from a specific domain or study referred to in Section 7.3(2) of the WHW or an additional assessment carried out by the Examination Board, as referred to in Section 7.10(2) of the WHW.
 Units of study may relate to the assessment of one or more competencies, a component of competencies (knowledge, understanding, skills, attitude) or a combination of competencies or of a minor.
 Students are awarded the relevant credits on passing the interim examination for the unit of study.